katie-roberts/buildBunny/README.md

 wiring diagram for a simple speaker project http://www.instructables.com/id/Arduino-SOS-signal-with-8ohms-speaker-LED-blink

-GREAT SUCCESS - the speaker is making sounds!  using the joy.js file - but wired up to pin 6 - makes a blinking sound.

 notes on wiring -
   * yellow to ground
   * orange to pin 6